-The Funds may engage in short selling, where such short selling will be done in accordance with securities regulations.
+The Funds may engage in short selling, where such short selling will be done in accordance with securities regulations, as may be modified by any exemptions to NI 81-102 granted by the Canadian Securities Administrators.
 Written policies and procedures regarding objectives and risk management procedures have been adopted by the Portfolio Manager in connection with its short selling activities.
 The Chief Compliance Officer of the Portfolio Manager is responsible for setting and reviewing these policies and procedures.
 Such policies and procedures are reviewed and approved at least annually by the management committee of the Manager.
 The authorization of short selling transactions and placing limits or other controls on short selling is the responsibility of the portfolio manager with post-trade review conducted by the Manager's compliance department.
 Risk measurement procedures and simulations are used to test the Funds' portfolios under stress conditions.